Melveena McKendrick

 Melveena Christine McKendrick, FBA (born 23 March 1941) is a retired Welsh academic.
 She was Professor of Spanish Golden Age Literature, Culture and Society at the University of Cambridge from 1999 to 2008, and served as its Pro-Vice-Chancellor for Education from January 2004 to October 2008.
 She has also been a Fellow of Girton College, Cambridge since 1967; she is currently a life fellow having retired from full-time academia in 2008.

 Early life

-She attended Neath Grammar School for Girls.
+She attended Neath Grammar School for Girls and Dyffryn Grammar School, Port Talbot, before reading for a BA in Spanish at King's College London and a PhD at Girton College, Cambridge, which she received in 1967.

 Personal life

-In 1967, the then Melveena Jones married Neil McKendrick.
+In 1967, the then Melveena Jones married Neil McKendrick, later Master of Gonville and Caius College, Cambridge.
 Together they have two daughters.

 Honours

 In 1999, McKendrick was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2013, she was awarded an honorary Doctor of Literature (DLitt) degree by the University of South Wales "in recognition of her outstanding contribution to literature and the arts".